-Shepparton to Loch Garry
+Kialla to Loch Garry

-The flow rates the Murray-Darling Basin Authority (MDBA) is investigating are flow footprints of 25-40,000 megalitres/day (ML/d) between Shepparton and Loch Garry (e.g. 9.4-10.3 m at Shepparton, gauging station 405204, around the minor flood level).
+The flow footprints constraints work is investigating are 25-40,000 megalitres/day (ML/d) between Kialla and Loch Garry (e.g. 9.4-10.3 m at Shepparton, gauging station 405204, around the minor flood level).
 Flow footprints higher than 40,000 ML/d are not being investigated (e.g. flows greater than 10.3 m at Shepparton gauging station 405204).
-The small overbank flows that MDBA is looking at occurred more frequently in the past.
+The overbank flows that constraints work is looking at occurred more frequently in the past.

-Feedback from local councils and landholders was that the flow looked about right, although the maps probably overestimate the Shepparton flow footprint at 40,000ML/d.
+Feedback from local councils and landholders was that the flow footprint maps looked about right, although they probably overestimate the Shepparton flow footprint at 40,000ML/d.

-Initial feedback from landholders suggests that flows up to 30,000 ML/d at Shepparton (9.8 m) may be a tolerable level of inconvenience flooding.
-This is subject to suitable mitigation measures being in place (e.g. improved roads and drainage).
+Initial feedback from landholders suggests that flow footprints up to 30,000 ML/d at Shepparton (9.8 m) may be a tolerable level of inconvenience flooding.
+This is subject to suitable mitigation measures being in place (e.g. improved roads and drainage, reliable level of rural levee protection).
 The flow footprint of flows between 25,000 and 30,000 ML/d, around minor flood level, could be created by releases from Eildon and/or Goulburn Weir in combination with tributary flows.

-This subreach flows from Kialla just below Shepparton to Loch Garry near Bunbartha (Figure 25).
+This subreach flows from Kialla just below Shepparton to Loch Garry near Bunbartha (Figure 39).
 Mooroopna and Shepparton are located in this part of the Goulburn.
 Two unregulated tributaries contribute flows to the Goulburn River: the Broken River and Seven Creeks.

-There are a number of regionally and nationally significant wetlands around Shepparton- Mooroopna and downstream (e.g. Reedy Swamp Wildlife Reserve, Gemmills Swamp, Mooroopna Common and Loch Garry).
+There are a number of regionally and nationally significant wetlands around Shepparton-Mooroopna and downstream (e.g. Reedy Swamp Wildlife Reserve, Gemmills Swamp, Mooroopna Common and Loch Garry).

-Figure 25 Shepparton to Loch Garry subreach
+Figure 39 Kialla to Loch Garry subreach

 There is one flood gauge situated on the Goulburn River in this subreach (at Shepparton) that is used by the Bureau of Meteorology for flood forecasting purposes.
-The river flows recorded at the Goulburn River gauge at Shepparton between 1979 and 2013 can be seen in Figure 26.
+The river flows recorded at the Goulburn River gauge at Shepparton between 1979 and 2013 can be seen in Figure 40.